 Then we get tar, asphalt and pitch, working largely on the basis of viscosity.
 They are mixed hot, and harden on cooling.

 Proteins are another group of binders, also important as foam stabilisers

 Phosphates are a large and complex group of binders.
 We stock sodium tripolyphosphate (STPP) and sodium hexametaphosphate (Calgon) and the liquid Aluminium Orthophosphate

 Calcium sulphates and their hydrates are most familiar as Plaster of Paris.
-We stock several grades and manufacture several moulding materials based on calcium sulphates.
+We stock some high grades and manufacture several moulding materials and insulation materials based on calcium sulphates.

-Calcium aluminate cement are used in very many refractories.
-We stock these and calcium sulphoaluminates, and some modified ones for specific purposes.
+Calcium aluminate cements are used in very many refractories.
+We stock some grades and some modified ones for specific purposes.

 Binders are often used in combination.
 In refractories you may use a chemically setting binder to hold the shape together while still wet, another binder to greatly increase the strength once air dried, a third to take over from an organic binder when it burns off, and a fourth to assist in sintering.

 Most binders need a carrier, which may be water or a solvent.
 Different particles react more favourably with one or the other, depending on the surface tension.
 The particles should be wetted by the carrier.
 If not wetted, surface active agents can be added to render the particles wet.
 Soap is a familiar example.
-We have a wetting agent called Kerawet, which is effective in very small additions.
-Kerawet is our super powerful wetting agent.
+Kerawet is our super-wetter.